PrestaShop/statsbestmanufacturers/README.md

 PrestaShop: `1.7.1.0` or later

+## How to test

+If module is enabled, check that the list of the best-selling brands is displayed in dashboard.

+Link to test scenario : https://build.prestashop-project.org/test-scenarios/scenarios/modules/statsbestmanufacturers.html

 ## Reporting issues

 You can report issues with this module in the main PrestaShop repository.
 [Click here to report an issue][report-issue].